 - Teas: I like a lot of different teas, but a few favorites are Teapigs Chamomile, Blueberry Green Tea, and especially Vahdam’s Turmeric Ginger tea, mmmmm 🙂

 - Coffee: Foursigmatic’s coffee blends have been a personal favorite lately.
 We also roast our own beans, so we do buy a lot of green coffee too!
+But this great Foursigmatic mushroom coffee has an extra health boost from adaptogens, so I really enjoy drinking this one.

 - Hot Cocoa: nothing better for a cold evening.